 One Shot Can Protect You and Your Newborn

-However, there's an added value to the seasonal flu vaccine for pregnant women - not only does it protect them against the flu, it also protects their newborn infants for up to the first two months of life at least - at a time when infants are too young to receive the vaccine themselves.
+However, there's an added value to the seasonal flu vaccine for pregnant women - not only does it protect them against the flu, it also protects their newborn infants for up to the first few months of life at least - at a time when infants are too young to receive the vaccine themselves.

 Early Fall is the Perfect Time

 But it's never too late to get the flu vaccine if you miss out.
 Seasonal influenza disease usually peaks in January and February most years, but can occur as late as May or as early as December (as it did in 2013).
 And be sure to get re-vaccinated each fall!

 In general, patients with egg allergies can still get other inactivated flu vaccines, including Flucelvax in adults, with their doctors okay.
 All patients should be observed for at least 15 minutes after vaccination for signs of any allergic reaction or fainting so treatment can be given.

 New for this year: Anyone with a severe history of egg allergy (i.e., any symptom other than hives) should be vaccinated in an inpatient or outpatient medical setting under the supervision of a health care provider who is able to recognize and manage severe allergic conditions.

 History Has Proven: The Flu is a Monster

 And, NO, the flu vaccine CANNOT cause the flu (just in case you are trying to use this excuse in a last ditch effort).
 The vaccine is made up of inactivated (killed) or weakened viruses that have no ability to infect the lungs.
 So, go on - you're out of excuses - fight off the flu monster today and go get your vaccine.